No GMAT? No problem: How to get an MBA in UK without GMAT

 Also read: Top MBA programs that don't require GMAT

-Some MBA programs may waive the GMAT requirement if you have a certain amount of relevant work experience, typically at least five years.
-This is because work experience is seen as a substitute for the GMAT in demonstrating your abilities and potential for success in an MBA program.
+Some MBA programs may waive GMAT requirements if you have relevant work experience, typically at least five years.
+This can be seen as work experience acting as a substitute for the GMAT in showing abilities and potential to succeed within an MBA program.

 Also read: Popular Degree Courses in The UK?